My Bonnie Lies over the Ocean: Early recordings

 Many early recordings were recorded under the title "Bring Back My Bonnie to Me", such as the recording released by the vocal group Haydn Quartet in 1901.
-Others with the same title include an instrumental version by The Taylor Trio (1916), and a vocal version by Alma Gluck and Orpheus Quartet (1918).
-The song was recorded in many different musical styles; for example, the country group The Leake County Revelers recorded a country version in 1927 with the title "My Bonnie Lies over the Ocean", a big band version was recorded by Glen Gray and the Casa Loma Orchestra in 1938, and a calypso-style version by Ella Fitzgerald with Bobby Orton's Teen-Aces in 1952, released as the flip side of "Trying".
+Others with the same title include an instrumental version by the Taylor Trio (1916), and a vocal version by Alma Gluck and Orpheus Quartet (1918).
+The song was recorded in many different musical styles; for example, the country group the Leake County Revelers recorded a country version in 1927 with the title "My Bonnie Lies over the Ocean", a big band version was recorded by Glen Gray and the Casa Loma Orchestra in 1938, and a calypso-style version by Ella Fitzgerald with Bobby Orton's Teen-Aces in 1952, released as the flip side of "Trying".

 In 1919, Billy Murray released a different song titled "My Barney Lies Over the Ocean (Just the Way He Lied to Me)", where a few modified lines of "My Bonnie" was used as the chorus.
 It was sung from a female perspective where she suspected her significant other (the "Barney" of the title) of cheating and lying.

 There have been a handful of field recordings of traditional versions.
-Birmingham resident Cecilia Costello was recorded singing a version by Peter Kennedy in 1951, whilst the "East Grinstead Old People's Club" of East Grinstead, Sussex, England sang a version to Ken Stubbs in 1960, which can be heard online via the Vaughan Williams Memorial Library website.
+Birmingham resident Cecilia Costello was recorded singing a version by Peter Kennedy in 1951, whilst the "East Grinstead Old People's Club" of East Grinstead, Sussex, England, sang a version to Ken Stubbs in 1960, which can be heard online via the Vaughan Williams Memorial Library website.
 Traditional versions of the song have also been recorded in the United States and Canada.

-Lyrics
+Text and melody

+Being a folk song, there are many variants, but one common version goes:

 My Bonnie lies over the ocean.

 My Bonnie lies over the sea.

 My Bonnie lies over the ocean.

 Oh, bring back my Bonnie to me.